ropensci/riem/README.md

 * [@sharlagelfand](https://github.com/sharlagelfand)'s [Oh, the cold places I've lived](https://sharlagelfand.netlify.app/posts/oh-the-cold-places-ive-lived/)

 * In a course: [@byuidatascience](https://github.com/byuidatascience)'s [M335 Task 15: How is the weather?](https://byuistats.github.io/M335/backgrounds.html#task_15:_how_is_the_weather)

+* [@jhchou](https://github.com/jhchou) developed an R Shiny app that allows interactive analysis of 20+ years of hourly METAR data of flight conditions by time of day and month at multiple airports.
+[Blog post](https://www.incidentalfindings.org/posts/2025-02-19_metar_analysis_2/)

 Meta
 ----